 - Exclusivity: None

-- AI narration: Accepted
+- AI narration: Accepted with disclosure

 - Strength: Strong in Canada, Australia, and international English-speaking markets